yonasBSD/knightwatch/README.md

 - ✅ **All children gone** — all child processes have exited
 - 💀 **Root process exited** — the root process itself has stopped

+When `--system-monitor` is also enabled, the bot additionally sends alerts for:

+- ⚠️ **CPU threshold exceeded** — aggregate CPU usage above 90%
+- ⚠️ **Memory threshold exceeded** — memory usage above 90%
+- ⚠️ **Disk threshold exceeded** — a mount point usage above 90%
+- 🔋 **Battery low** — charge below 15% while discharging
+- 🔌 **Battery state changed** — plugged in, unplugged, or full

 ---

 ## Webhooks

-Knightwatch can POST process events to one or more HTTP endpoints.
+Knightwatch can POST process and system events to one or more HTTP endpoints.
 Useful for integrating with external orchestration, alerting, or logging pipelines.

 ### Usage